broccoli-soup/TANGERINE_GUI_Sophie_Share/README.md

+# Additional information about GUI
+- The GUI is at TANGERINE_GUI_v2.py.
+- The packages in requirements.txt are necessary.
+- Furthermore, the GUI requires packages SimpleITK, sv-ttk, and pydicom.

 # 3D Masked Autoencoders for Volumetric Medical Imaging Data

 This repository provides a **3D extension of the Masked Autoencoder (MAE) framework**, designed for self-supervised pretraining on **volumetric medical imaging data** (e.g., CT scans).
 Our method extends MAE to 3D by incorporating **custom volumetric patch embedding** and **Transformer-based feature learning**, enabling efficient representation learning for medical imaging applications.